ucberkeley/brc-draft-documentation/cloud.md

 * How can I apply for a vendor grant (or provider allocation, etc.) to use cloud platform _x_?
 * How do I pay for my use of cloud platform _x_?

-#### From the one-pager ...

-The following categories and their individual bullet points may suggest some potential sub-pages, as well ...

-##### Engage with researchers to match requirements with appropriate cloud resources

-* Review computing and data requirements for research uses to identify where those uses translate well to cloud resources.
-* Assist researchers in identifying the set of cloud services that efficiently and effectively address their computational and storage requirements.
-* Simplify the use of commonly used software stacks across multiple cloud platforms.
-* Provide documentation, training, guidance, and referrals for translating commonly-encountered computing requirements into patterns suited for efficient and cost-effective use of cloud resources for instruction and research.
-* Help researchers working with sensitive data identify whether and how they can appropriately work with that data on cloud resources.

-##### Facilitate access to cloud resources

-* Assist researchers in obtaining provider grants.
-* Provide support for incorporating cloud computing resource costs into funding proposals.
-* Publish documentation and provide consulting to help researchers benefit from campus contracts and guidelines.
-* Assist researchers to manage costs and/or transfer times for moving data to and from cloud resources.

-##### Automate cloud provisioning

-* Provide automated provisioning scripts, ‘best practices’ examples, documentation, and consulting to support integrations with cloud providers that address specific types of campus research and instruction.
-* Allow PIs to conveniently manage, and delegate the management of, cloud provider accounts to postdocs, graduate student researchers (GSRs), or others.
-* Allow instructors to conveniently manage, and delegate the management of, cloud provider accounts to graduate student instructors (GSIs) or others.
-* Help PIs and instructors to control and gain clearer insights into cloud costs via billing alerts, mechanisms to limit unintended overages, and best practices documentation.